Numerai Meta-Model: Stake Concentration and Effective N

 The Herfindahl-Hirschman Index (HHI) is a standard measure of concentration.
 Square each participant's share of the total and sum the squares.
 The reciprocal, 1/HHI, gives the "effective number" of equal-sized participants that would produce the same concentration.
 If every staked model held the same NMR, effective N would equal the total model count.

-The picture is stark.
-Effective N peaked near 175 around round 300-400 and has trended steadily downward since, landing near 50 in recent rounds.
-Over the same stretch, the total number of staked models has climbed above 4,000.
+Effective N peaked near 175 around rounds 300-400 and has trended down ever since, landing near 50 in recent rounds.
+Over the same stretch, total staked models climbed past 4,000.
 Nominal participation tripled while effective participation fell by two-thirds.

-That gap between nominal and effective participation is the single most important structural metric for the meta-model.
-The stake-weighted signal behaves as if it were built from roughly 50 equally weighted models, not 4,000.
-A declining effective N means the meta-model is becoming more fragile and more dependent on fewer participants — which is exactly what the data shows.
+That gap is one of the clearest structural metrics for the meta-model.
+The stake-weighted signal has the same concentration as a portfolio built from roughly 50 equally weighted models, not 4,000.
+A declining effective N means the meta-model is more dependent on fewer participants, even if the nominal crowd is large.

 Top-10 Turnover: Is the Leaderboard Sticky?